Riley-Py/UWaterloo-Work/PSYCH 207/U1 - History, Methods, Paradigms/Influences on the Study of Cognition.md

 - **Nativism**: Suggests that some cognitive functions come built-in to humans, as opposed to **empiricism**
 	- Short-term memory is attributed to innate structures of the human mind that are present, and not formed as a result of experience
 ## **Structualism**
-- Psychology was founded back in 1879 by Wilhelm Wundt, where he wanted to discover the laws that explained
+- Psychology was founded back in 1879 by Wilhelm Wundt, where he wanted to discover the laws that explained immediate conscious experience and attribute units of the mind (like "mental elements")
+- James Baldwin set up a lab in 1889 after studying with Wundt and worked with mental development in children, conducting the first experiments with children
+-